FP&A Software Comparison

 Forward-Looking - Forward-looking Balance Sheet and Cash Flow Statements are synchronized with GL data.

-Solution Primary Aspects
+FP&A Solutions Primary Aspects

-Ease of use for nonfinancial users
+1) Ease of use for non-finance users

 One of CFOs’ biggest fears when implementing a new financial planning and analysis solution is that the non-finance users (who input most of the raw data) will have a hard time doing so, which may cause unnecessary “noise” in the organization and jeopardize the success of the project.